TUDA-MUST/ChrisBox/BUILDING_INSTRUCTIONS.md

 > [!TIP]
 > Things get easier if the resistors are soldered first because of the height of the components.
 > Also it can come handy to remove the cross in the middle of the shielding frame before soldering if some components have to be reached afterwards.
-Unfortunaly, fhe frame and connected shielding plane (in the PCB) are good in heat distribution.
+Unfortunately, fhe frame and connected shielding plane (in the PCB) are good in heat distribution.
 Therefore it takes a while to heat the pads and solder the frame.

 ![ChrisBox places of soldering](/data/ChrisBox_PCB_1.1_unsoldered_marked.JPG)